Build a Cryptographically-Secure Password Generator in Node.js with Typescript

 TypeScript

-Be aware crypto.randomInt takes max range of 2^48 - 1, although it is very unlikely your charset exceed that length:
+Be aware crypto.randomInt takes a max range of 2^48 - 1, although it is very unlikely your charset exceed that length:

 crypto.randomInt